ali-mashayekhi/react-landing-page--url-shortening-api-master/README.md

 ## Project Description

 Shortly is a landing page with an easy-to-use URL shortening feature.
 Simplify link sharing by quickly creating shortened versions of long URLs.
-Whether you're sharing on social media or through other channels, Shortly streamlines the process, providing a clean and user-friendly experience.
+The landing page is fully responsive, ensuring a seamless user experience across various devices.

 ## Screenshots or Demo